clingeric/ais/README.md

 Select option 2 for `Site Cloner`

 After you've selected this feature, you'll need to set an IP address to host the cloned site.
-Set `IP address for the POST back in Harvester/Tabnapping` to the IP address (previously configured in bridged mode of Kali Linux
+Set `IP address for the POST back in Harvester/Tabnapping` to your IP address (if you installed the image of Kali from the provided link, you should only have to hit enter).

 Set the cloned website to `http://www.facebook.com` (enter the *full* URL including `http://`)

-*When SET asks you about Apache, enable it to start the webserver.
+Hit enter when it asks if you know what you're doing

+Open your web browser to the IP address you entered previously or `127.0.0.1`.

+Enter some fake credentials into the fields.

+Go back to the open Social Engineering Toolkit to see your fake credentials.

 ## 4
 *SQL Injection*